-MVP EPO, MVP PPO, and MVP HMO
+MVP EPO, and MVP HMO (NY)

-These plans are available to small groups directly from MVP and are available as either an EPO (Exclusive Provider Organization/Plan) or PPO (Preferred Provider Organization/Plan) or HMO (Health Maintenance Organization).
+These plans are available to small groups directly from MVP and are available as either an EPO (Exclusive Provider Organization/Plan) or HMO (Health Maintenance Organization).
 Members who receive covered services from non-participating providers will pay 100 percent of the actual costs.
-MVP EPO/MVP PPO plans do not require PCP selection.
-MVP HMO plans are required to select a PCP, who is responsible for providing or coordinating and overseeing the member's covered medical services.
-These plans have preferred provider facilities for advance imaging, laboratory procedures, diagnostic radiology services, therapeutic radiology, and out-patient hospital surgery.
-The HMO plans include integrated ACA-required pediatric dental benefits These plans include the \$600 WellBeing Rewards Program.
+MVP EPO plans do not require PCP selection.
+MVP HMO plans are encouraged to select a PCP, who is responsible for providing or coordinating and overseeing the member's covered medical services.
+These plans have Preferred Provider Facilities for Advanced Imaging, Laboratory procedures, Diagnostic Radiology services, Therapeutic Radiology, Ambulatory Surgery, and Out-Patient Hospital Surgery.
+The plans include integrated ACA-required Pediatric Dental and Vision benefits.
+These plans also include the \$600 WellBeing Reimbursement and an acupuncture benefit.